M.S. Application Procedure

 Admissions Requirements

-Because the biomedical engineering program is interdisciplinary, it attracts students with different baccalaureate degrees, not only in different engineering disciplines, but also from other STEM-related fields such as physics, chemistry and biology.
-Please see below for the admissions requirements.
+One of the major strengths of our program is that it is interdisciplinary.
+Therefore, it attracts students with many different undergraduate backgrounds, not only in different engineering disciplines, but also from other STEM-related fields such as physics, chemistry and biology.

-• Complete a standardized test for graduate admission, GRE Due to the ongoing impact of the COVID-19 pandemic, GRE scores are NOT required for Spring or Fall admission.
-We strongly recommend you submit score reports if you have taken the GRE and admissions committees may request additional information or interviews as an alternative means of evaluating applicants’ qualifications.
+• GRE scores are no longer required for admission.
+We strongly recommend you submit score reports if you have taken the GRE.
+However, admissions committees may request additional information or interviews as an alternative means of evaluating applicants’ qualifications.

 • Submit two letters of recommendation